Which Of The Following Activities Constitutes Engagement In Research

 1. Formulating Research Questions and Hypotheses: This is the foundational step.
 Engaging researchers define clear, focused questions or testable hypotheses that guide the entire study.
 This requires deep familiarity with the existing literature and a keen awareness of knowledge gaps.

-2. Designing the Research Methodology: Developing a robust plan to answer the research question is crucial.
+2. Designing the Research Methodology: Developing a solid plan to answer the research question is crucial.
 This includes selecting appropriate methods (qualitative, quantitative, mixed-methods), designing surveys or experiments, defining sampling strategies, and establishing data collection protocols.
 Designing the methodology is a core intellectual contribution.

 3. Data Collection: Actively gathering information is a direct form of engagement.
 This involves administering surveys, conducting interviews, performing laboratory experiments, observing phenomena in the field, or systematically retrieving data from databases.
 Researchers must ensure ethical compliance and data integrity during this phase.